openvinotoolkit/training_extensions/develop/_sources/guide/get_started/api_tutorial.rst.txt

-OpenVINO™ Training Extensions API Quick-Start
+:octicon:`code-square;1em` API Quick-Guide
 ==============================================

 Besides CLI functionality, The OpenVINO™ Training Extension provides APIs that help developers to integrate OpenVINO™ Training Extensions models into their projects.
 This tutorial intends to show how to create a dataset, model and use all of the CLI functionality through APIs.

-For demonstration purposes we will use the Object Detection SSD model with `WGISD <https://github.com/thsant/wgisd>`_ public dataset as we did for the :doc:`CLI tutorial <../tutorials/base/how_to_train/detection>`.
+For demonstration purposes we will use the Object Detection ATSS model with `WGISD <https://github.com/thsant/wgisd>`_ public dataset as we did for the :doc:`CLI tutorial <../tutorials/base/how_to_train/detection>`.

 .. note::